xhluca/dash-projects/README.md

-# My Dash Apps
+# My Dash Apps & Components
-You can find below the list of the Dash Apps I have made while working at Plotly.
+You can find below the list of the Dash Apps and Components I created.

-## Links
+## Apps
 **t-SNE Explorer**:
 [Link to Repo](https://github.com/plotly/dash-tsne) | [Demo App](https://dash-tsne.plot.ly/)